 Really think about what you need from an agency?
 What skills you’re buying in and being really open to that and trying to see on the initial calls, sussing out whether or not that synergy is there.
 The question of “do you think you can work with them?” is so so important!
 We have such great relationships and work well with our clients because of that.

-I recommend having a shortlist of 4-6 agencies at this point.
+At this point, we would recommend having a shortlist of 4-6 agencies.

 There are lots of people out there that will tell you they can build your app or take on your project.
 That’s why we’re really transparent, we’re mission-led.
 We’re not doing it for anything other than impact and keep that at the heart of the process the entire time.
 Even in those early phases when talking to clients.